Lewis Diagram Calculator

 What is the Lewis Structure in simple terms?
 A Lewis structure is a simple diagram that represents the arrangement of atoms and valence electrons in a molecule.
 It uses symbols for atoms and dots or lines to show how electrons are shared or distributed among atoms.

-See also Rpm to Rad/s Calculator
+See also BMI Calculator for Boys

 Which of the following are general rules for drawing Lewis structures?
 General rules for drawing Lewis structures include: